HuntJSparra/TaskMasterer/README.md

 Electron checks all these boxes.
 Plus, I get a chance to improve my HTML, CSS, and JS!

 ## Why does it look ugly?
-I wanted to get a function version done first.
+I wanted to get a functiona; version done first.
 The next big thing on my list of to overhaul the UI to look how I originally planned it to (some shadows, add a few icons, use a less garish color for highlighting).

 ![Screenshot of version 0.9.0](version0x9x9Screenshot.png)